service-design-tools/sdt-website/_tutorials/how-to-collaborate-with-stakeholders-in-healthcare-design-projects.md

 title: How to collaborate with stakeholders in healthcare design projects?
 subtitle: Some useful tips and tools to design with patients, doctors, hospital executives and other healthcare stakeholders
+intro: >-
+  In recent years healthcare organizations have started to apply ‘designerly’ approaches to innovation to improve the engagement of patients and carers in the design and provision of healthcare services. \

+  However, the introduction of the design approaches into the healthcare sector has not come without challenges: the differences in mindset can be a source of tension and evidence on the value of design practices into the healthcare sector still need to be provided.
+This tutorial and toolkit* aims to tackle this challenge and to help service designers in collaborating and communicating with stakeholders in the design of healthcare services.
 steps:
   - title: Align everyone’s objectives
     description: >-